molily/molily.de/_posts/2017-11-25-robust-javascript.md

 If the value walks and talks like a date, it is a date – for this purpose.

-This check isn’t as strict as `typeof` and `instanceof`, and that’s an advantage.
+This check is not as strict as `typeof` and `instanceof`, and that’s an advantage.
 A function that does not assert types but object capabilities is more flexible.

 For example, JavaScript has several types that do not inherit from `Array.prototype` but walk and talk like arrays: Arguments, HTMLCollection, NodeList.
 A function that uses duck typing is able to support all array-like types.